First things first, do freelance writers pay taxes?

 The problem is that that almost never happens.

-You can respond to fluctuations in earning in several ways:
+You can respond to fluctuations in earnings in several ways:

 1) Send in your quarterly Form 1040-ES with a check for the amount on the voucher while at the same time you put whatever is left over from the 30% that month in savings